 What you can do

-- Make a list of all your medications, vitamins and supplements.
+- Make a list of all your medications, vitamins and supplements, including doses.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care provider.

 - Find out if your family has a history of heart disease.

 Your health care provider is likely to ask many questions, such as: